Are you an international student? Do you need financial aid?

 How do you find out about them?

 I’ve done the work for you.
 After scouring hundreds of college websites, I’ve put together a list of 65 schools that stand out by offering generous aid to international students.
+But before applying, be sure to get help writing essays for college to make sure you get a good shot at getting your application approved.

 Here are the results: